China VAT Guide: Everything You Need To Know About China’s VAT System

 The input VAT can be deducted from the output VAT to arrive at the tax payable.
 However, not all input VAT can be deducted.
 In order to deduct any input VAT, the company must receive a special VAT fapiao where the tax amount is specified, and this amount must be verified in the online system of the tax bureau.

 If the current output VAT is higher than the current input VAT, this will result in a payable for the company.
 If the current input VAT is higher than the output VAT, the amount of input VAT that is not deducted can be carried forward to the next period.
+Since April 2022, specific companies have the added possibility to apply for a refund in excess of input VAT amount.

 Small-scale VAT taxpayer calculation method